 Winter can be a cold and dreary time of the year.
 The sky is grey, the ground is muddy white, and the trees are bare.
 There simply isn’t much to look at except holiday lights.
-Your yard doesn’t have to look that way however.
+Your yard doesn’t have to look that way though.
 With a well thought out planting design, the residential landscape can be filled with all sorts of winter interest.
-Use color and texture in the garden to extend the beauty of your landscape.
+Keep reading to learn how to use color and texture in the garden to extend the beauty of your landscape.

 Evergreens true value

 Evergreens such as Pine and Spruce truly are appreciated when winter comes in Minnesota.
 They are one of the few plants that still look good as temperatures drop below freezing.
 Not only will they retain their color, they act as good wind barriers.
 Evergreens both big and small will improve the landscape, but for the greatest impact think about how the shrub or tree will be used.
 Will it be a focal point in the landscape, or apart of row to create a hedge?

 Scotch Pine – A large and irregular shaped pine with bright orange and flaky bark.
 If you have enough space in your yard, this is a spectacular tree that commands attention in winter.

 Colorado Blue Spruce – Native to the Rocky Mountain region, this spruce has a fantastic blue-green color and aroma.
 There are many varieties in tree form and shrub form to find the perfect size in any garden.

 Yellow Ribbon Arborvitae – Just as its name suggests, the foliage on this arborvitae shrub has a yellow/gold color.
 It is dense and narrow for smaller spaces, but requires some maintenance and care from drying winds in winter.